X39/X39.Hosting.Modularization/ReadMe.md

   Every main module class is constructed by dependency injection, using `IServiceProvider`.
 It even supports nullable references so you do not have to ever worry about invalid "not null" references ever again.

-# ToDo's

-- Add version checks to dependency resolution
-- Document and style all exceptions properly
-- Offer a way to "include" types to prevent type duplicates